CoolCoderCarl/butler/README.md

 ## Prehistory
 This CLI program provides functions for maintaining order on a server or home computer.

-The author was tired of watching how a dump is constantly formed in his Downloads directory (and not only) and he decided to end it.
+> How tired I am of looking at this trash in Downloads.
+> (c) Author

-For this purpose this program was developed in the Python language.
+To fix this problem this program was developed in the Python language.

 In fact, this program is a working prototype for a similar Golang program, but you can already use it now.